Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Introduction

 \section{Introduction}

-The discovery of the Brout-Englert-Higgs boson ($h$)~\cite{Higgs:1964ia,Englert:1964et,Higgs:1964pj,Guralnik:1964eu} at the LHC by ATLAS~\cite{Aad:2012tfa} and CMS~\cite{Chatrchyan:2012ufa} has opened a new chapter in particle physics.
-Measurements so far indicate that this $125\,$GeV boson has properties compatible with those predicted by the SM~\cite{Chatrchyan:2012jja,Aad:2013xqa}.
-However, this does not exclude the existence of additional scalar bosons as long as their possible mixing with the SM Higgs is sufficiently small, such that the properties of the latter remain to a good approximation unchanged.
+The SM of particle physics describes very successfully the fundamental constituents of matter and their interactions.
+It has been extensively tested and verified experimentally~\cite{ParticleDataGroup:2020ssz,HFLAV:2019otj,ALEPH:2005ab} within the last decades with the discovery of the Brout-Englert-Higgs boson ($h$)~\cite{Higgs:1964ia,Englert:1964et,Higgs:1964pj,Guralnik:1964eu} at the LHC~\cite{Aad:2012tfa,Chatrchyan:2012ufa} being the last missing puzzle piece.
+Furthermore, measurements so far indicate that this $125\,$GeV boson has properties compatible with those predicted by the SM~\cite{Chatrchyan:2012jja,Aad:2013xqa}.
+However, this does not exclude the existence of additional scalar bosons as long as their role in the breaking of the SM gauge symmetry is sufficiently small.
+In fact, the searches for new particles, including additional Higgs bosons, have been intensified since the Higgs discovery.
+However, the LHC experiments ATLAS and CMS did not observe the direct (resonant) production of a new particle.

-In fact, in recent years the so-called ``multi-lepton anomalies" emerged as deviations from the SM predictions in several analyses of multi-lepton final states from ATLAS and CMS, as observed in Refs.~\cite{vonBuddenbrock:2017gvy,vonBuddenbrock:2019ajh,vonBuddenbrock:2020ter,Hernandez:2019geu}.
-These hints for New Physics (NP) are statistically most compelling in non-resonant di-leptons (both opposite and same sign) final states as well as in the three-lepton channel (with and without the presence of $b$-tagged jets).
-These signatures can be explained by the decay of a neutral scalar $H$ into a lighter one $S$ and the SM Higgs~\cite{vonBuddenbrock:2016rmr}, i.e. $H\rightarrow Sh,SS$, as realized e.g.\ within the 2HDM+$S$ model (also called N2HDM)~\cite{He:2008qm,Grzadkowski:2009iz,Chen:2013jvg,Muhlleitner:2016mzt,Krause:2017mal}.\footnote{Interestingly, the model can explain anomalies in astro-physics (the positron excess of AMS-02~\cite{PhysRevLett.122.041102} and the excess in gamma-ray fluxes from the galactic center measured by Fermi-LAT~\cite{Ackermann_2017}) if it is supplemented by a Dark Matter candidate~\cite{Beck:2021xsv}.
-Furthermore, it can be easily extended~\cite{Sabatta:2019nfg} to account for the $4.2\sigma$ anomaly $g-2$ of the muon~\cite{Muong-2:2021ojo,Aoyama:2020ynm}.}
+Nonetheless, in recent years the so-called ``multi-lepton anomalies" emerged as deviations from the SM predictions in several analyses with multi-lepton (electrons and their heavier version the muons) final states~\cite{vonBuddenbrock:2017gvy,vonBuddenbrock:2019ajh,vonBuddenbrock:2020ter,Hernandez:2019geu}.
+These intriguing indications for New Physics (NP) are statistically most compelling in non-resonant di-leptons (i.e. lepton not originating from the direct decay of a new particle).
+These signatures can be explained by the decay of a neutral scalar $H$ (a new Higgs boson) into a lighter new Higgs $S$ and the SM Higgs~\cite{vonBuddenbrock:2016rmr,vonBuddenbrock:2018xar}, i.e. $H\rightarrow Sh,SS$.